sawhney-medha/MEMTrack/README.md

 - FOr Evaluation:

 ### Reproducing results on sample test data
+- */src/Automated-ConfScoreThresholds.ipynb* Notebook has the code for generating confidence score thresholds for trained models on the validation set.
+- *src/CollagenPRPlot.ipynb* Notebook generates the results on our test set and creates the plot to visualize it.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.